Today, bioplastics can be found in the following market segments:

 - Consumer goods and household appliances

 Rigid bioplastics applications are available for cosmetics packaging of creams and lipsticks as well as beverage bottles and many more.
-Materials such as PLA, bio-PE or bio-PET are used in this section.
-Several well-known brands such as Coca-Cola, Vittel, Volvic or Heinz use bio-PET for bottles of all sizes containing drinks and other fluids, while Coca-Cola signed a cooperation to test the use of bottles made from PEF.
+Materials, such as PLA, bio-PE or bio-PET are used in this section.
+Several well-known brands, such as Vittel, Volvic or Heinz use bio-PET for bottles of all sizes containing drinks and other fluids, while Coca-Cola signed a cooperation to test the use of bottles made from PEF.
 Coca-Cola also introduced the “100 percent Plant-based Bottle” into the market.
-Procter & Gamble resorts to bio-PE to package different kinds of cosmetic products.
+Procter & Gamble resorts to bio-PE to package some of its cosmetic products.
 As a potentially mechanically recyclable material, PLA is also gaining pace in the rigid packaging market.

 For almost every conventional plastic material and application there is a bioplastic alternative available on the market that has the same properties and potentially offers additional advantages.